bizz84/flutter-tips-and-tricks/tips/0175-dart-define-from-file-env-json/index.md

 For convenience, define an `Env` class that holds all the keys in one place.
 This makes it easier to use them.

-Extra tip: when your app starts, assert that the variables are actually defined.
+Extra tip: when your app starts, throws an exception if the keys are not defined.

 ![](175.2.png)